 What French Potatoes are Best for Cooking?

-- Firm potatoes such as Charlotte (THE multi-purpose potato), Ratte, l’Amandine, Belle de Fontenay, Monalisa, Roseval (red skin), Annabelle, Franceline are all good for gratins, stews (daubes, ragoûts) and in salads;
+Firm potatoes such as Charlotte (THE multi-purpose potato), Ratte, l’Amandine, Belle de Fontenay, Monalisa, Roseval (red potatoes), Annabelle, Franceline are all good for gratins, stews (daubes, ragoûts) and also in salads

-- Floury potatoes such as Bintje – produced in the north of France since 1935 this is the most floury potato and ideal for purées, blending in soups, and in patties such as these fishcakes.
-Also used to make French fries or chips (frites).
-Other floury potatoes: Manon, l’Artemis, Marabel.
+Floury, high starch potatoes such as Bintje – produced in the north of France since 1935 is the most floury potato and ideal for purées, blending in soups, and in patties such as these fishcakes.

 - New Potatoes (pommes de terre primeur), such as those from l’Île de Ré and Noirmoutier, are best cooked as soon as possible after buying them – with their thin skins left on (cleaned).
 Depending on their size, cook for about 20 minutes in just a little water with the lid on and, as soon as cooked through, toss in a large knob of butter, salt, pepper and fresh parsley.